KeithIMyers/chromiumos-docs/developer_guide.md

 ## Running Tests

-Many of the automated tests that are part of the Chromium OS project run using the autotest framework.
-See [Autotest User Documentation] for details.

-**Various quick links:**
+Chromium OS integration (or "functional") tests are written using the [Tast] or [Autotest] frameworks.

+### Tast

+[Tast] is a Go-based integration testing framework with a focus on speed, ease-of-use, and maintainability.
+Existing Autotest-based tests that run on the Chrome OS Commit Queue are being ported to Tast and decommissioned as of 2018 Q4.
+Please strongly consider using Tast when writing new integration tests (but be aware that not all functionality provided by Autotest is available in Tast;
+for example, tests that use multiple devices simultaneously when running are not currently supported).

+Here are some starting points for learning more about Tast:

+*   [Tast Quickstart]
+*   [Tast: Running Tests]
+*   [Tast: Writing Tests]
+*   [Tast Overview]

+Please contact the public [tast-users mailing list] if you have questions.

+### Autotest

+[Autotest] is a Python-based integration testing framework; the codebase is also responsible for managing the [Chrome OS lab] that is used for hardware testing.
+Chromium-OS-specific Autotest information is available in the [Autotest User Documentation].

+Additional Autotest documentation:

-*   [Creating a new test]
+*   [Creating a new Autotest test]
-*   [Running Smoke Suite On a VM Image]
+*   [Running Autotest Smoke Suite On a VM Image]
-*   [Seeing which tests are implemented by an ebuild]
+*   [Seeing which Autotest tests are implemented by an ebuild]

+### Creating a normal image that has been modified for test

-*   [Getting an image that has been modified for test] This doesn't work if you want to create a recovery image and boot a Cr48 with it, see below
+See [Creating an image that has been modified for test] for information about modifying a normal system image so that integration tests can be run on it.

+### Creating a VM image that has been modified for test

 If you wish to produce a VM image instead, you should omit the --test flag to build_image and let `./image_to_vm.sh` produce the test image: